Mount Austin

 Mount Austin features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 58.7% of all households, including 20.2% couples with children, 20.3% couples without children, and 17.4% single parent families.
-Non-family households comprise the remaining 41.3%, with lone person households at 36.8% and group households making up 4.3%.
+Family households constitute 58.7 percent of all households, including 20.2 percent couples with children, 20.3 percent couples without children, and 17.4 percent single parent families.
+Non-family households account for the remaining 41.3 percent, with lone person households at 36.8 percent and group households comprising 4.3 percent of the total.
 The median household size is 2.3 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households